Jen Truitt, LCSW - Families, Parents, Children and Adolescents

 Hi, I’m Jen.

-Children, Adolescents, Women, Parents, Divorce, and Families
+• Children, Teens, Adults, Parents, and Families

 If you’re here, something in life probably feels heavy right now—for your child, your teen, or maybe even for yourself.
 Things may feel overwhelming, uncertain, or just not like they used to.
 You may have tried to sort it out on your own and found yourself feeling even more stuck.
 That makes sense.
 Life can be a lot.
 Being human doesn’t come with instructions.